 “This is a once-in-a-lifetime opportunity to capture the memories and stories of this diverse British community at an important moment of the anniversaries of the Independence of Fiji and the abolition of indentured labour.” – Ajay Chhabra, Artistic Director, NutKhut

 Aiming to educate, inspire and facilitate open conversations about an unspoken part of history, Girmit is the third project in our ‘Defining Moments’ trilogy.

 Nutkhut’s ‘Defining Moments’ projects aim to mark significant historical anniversaries and moments in time that reflect the rich and complex inter-relationship between Britain and South Asian communities across the globe.

 Previous ‘Defining Moments’ projects include:

 Girmit aims to highlight the centenary of the abolishment of indentured labour and the 50th anniversary of the Independence of Fiji, to inform the public of this neglected part of British history, which remains relatively unknown outside of academic circles.

 The project deals with subjects including migration, isolation, humanity, pain, loss of identity, re-creation, culture, survival and hope, something every person can, in one way or another, recognise and identify with.

-Our artistic director, Ajay Chhabra is deeply connected to the story of the indentured labour system as his grandfather, Lalli Maharaj unwittingly becoming an indentured labourer 7,000 miles away from his homeland, at the tender age of 10.
+Our artistic director Ajay Chhabra is deeply connected to the story of indentured labour as his grandfather, Lalli Maharaj unwittingly became an indentured labourer 7,000 miles away from his home at the tender age of 10.
 As we lead up to the launch of Girmit, we will be unveiling Lalli’s story on our blog, read the first blog, here.